Dispatcher

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

 Certification is not required, as there is currently no legislation regulating this occupation.
-However, fire rescue services applicants are required to have the Emergency Fire Dispatcher certificate course offered through the International Academies of Emergency Dispatch.
+However, fire rescue services applicants must have the Emergency Fire Dispatcher certificate course offered through the International Academies of Emergency Dispatch.
 Some cities also require Emergency Medical Dispatcher certification plus Emergency Medical Responder, rescue, hazmat, and fire certifications.

 Dispatchers may work for: